IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 The unique name of the job

 ##### Enabled
-If this option is on (the default), the job processing code included, otherwise it is excluded from the application.
+If this option is on (the default), the job processing handler code is included, otherwise it is excluded from the application.

 ##### Job Type
 The type of the job being added.
 The available options: